apify/crawlee/website/blog/2024/11-10-web-scraping-tips/index.md

 Since you're not [`Google`](http://google.com/) or any other popular search engine, the robot rules in `robots.txt` will likely be against you.
 But combined with the `sitemap`, this is a good place to study the site structure, expected interaction with robots, and non-browser user-agents.
 In some situations, it simplifies data extraction from the site.

-For example, using the [`sitemap`](https://www.coolbrnoblog.cz/wp-sitemap.xml) for [the blog](http://www.coolbrnoblog.cz), you can easily get direct links to posts both for the entire lifespan of the blog and for a specific period.
+For example, using the [`sitemap`](https://www.crawlee.dev/sitemap.xml) for [Crawlee website](http://www.crawlee.dev/), you can easily get direct links to posts both for the entire lifespan of the blog and for a specific period.
 One simple check, and you don't need to implement pagination logic.

 ## 3. Don't neglect site analysis